 Why is Henrico County Public Schools redistricting?
-Because of current and projected population growth, school overcrowding, new school construction and other demographics, school divisions must occasionally examine and alter their school attendance zones.
+Because of current and projected population growth, school overcrowding, new school construction and other demographic factors, school divisions must occasionally examine and alter their school attendance zones.
 This process has the potential to affect many communities in Henrico County.

-(All options are considered ‘drafts’ and are subject to change.
+(All options are considered “drafts” and are subject to change.
 Additional options are likely in the future.
-No final decisions are being made until May of 2020.)
+No final decisions are being made until May 2020.)

-What is the HCPS Policy and Regulation pertaining to School Attendance Zones?
+What are the HCPS policies and regulations pertaining to school attendance zones?

 P10-08-002 School Attendance Zones